welteki/docs.actuated.dev/docs/install-agent.md

     sudo ./install.sh
     ```

     Create a file to store your license.
-If you don't have it handy, go to [gumroad.com](https://gumroad.com), click "Library" then click "View content"
+If you don't have it handy, check your email for your receipt.

     ```bash
     mkdir -p ~/.actuated